-Analysis | Even in Trump’s best polls, he’s losing reelection
+Analysis | Even in his best polls, Trump’s path to victory is elusive

 2016 margin: Trump +0.2

-The average here is significantly impacted by some lower-quality polls and from GOP-leaning pollster Trafalgar Group.
+The average here is significantly affected by some lower-quality polls and from GOP-leaning pollster Trafalgar Group.
 But everything else of late shows a clear and sizable Biden lead in the most closely decided state of 2016.

 North Carolina